 What if an employee becomes sick or is told to self-isolate while furloughed?

 If an employee becomes sick while on furlough, it is up to the employer to decide whether to move them onto SSP or keep them on furlough.

 If the employee remains on furlough, you can continue to claim their salary through the furlough scheme.

 If the employee is moved onto sick pay, you will have to pay the SSP or company sick pay due and can no longer claim for the employee’s salary through the furlough scheme.
-However, employers with fewer than 250 employees can use the new Coronavirus Statutory Sick Pay Rebate Scheme which will repay up to two weeks’ SSP starting on or after 13 March 2020 for employees who are unable to work because they have coronavirus or cannot work because they are self-isolating at home.
+However, employers with fewer than 250 employees can use the new Coronavirus Statutory Sick Pay Rebate Scheme.
+This will repay up to two weeks’ SSP for employees who are unable to work because they have coronavirus or cannot work because they are self-isolating at home.

 What about employees on rotating or flexible furlough?
 What happens if they fall sick or are told to self-isolate?

 If an employee working under a flexible furlough or rotating furlough arrangement falls sick or is told to self-isolate in periods when they are due to be working, usual sick pay arrangements should apply and you should pay the SSP or company sick pay due.
 For employees whose absence from work is related to Covid-19, new regulations have removed the three-day waiting period for payment of SSP.